 Richard has received numerous commissions throughout the country, scored several independent films, written for television series, documentaries and theatrical productions and has pieces published by Dorn Publications and GoFish Music.
-In 2019, his piece Desert Waves, Wilderness of Water for saxophone and electronic In 2014, his score for the Spanish film drama "Viva La Reina De La Muerte" won a bronze medal from the Global Music Awards, a peer reviewed, prestigious international music competition.
+His 2019 piece Desert Waves, Wilderness of Water for saxophone and electronics and 2014 score for the Spanish film drama "Viva La Reina De La Muerte" both won medals from the Global Music Awards, a peer reviewed, prestigious international music competition.
+In 2020, he was co-composer for the screen-dance film, "THULE," which won Best Original Score at the Frostbite Film Festival and in 2011, his music score for the theatrical production "Electra," won an award for Excellence in Musical Score from the Kennedy Center American College Theater Festival.
 His music has also been recorded by the Czech Philharmonic Orchestra for ERM Media and the Wild Basin Winds with the Emmy award-winning children's group The Biscuit Brothers.
 He is also the recipient of several ASCAP Plus Awards grants.
-His musical collaborations with dancers have been featured in Brazil, Mexico, Uruguay, Romania, Scotland, Guatemala, Eygpt, South Korea, India, Iran and Berlin, Germany.
+His musical collaborations with dancers have been featured in Brazil, Mexico, Uruguay, Romania, Scotland, Guatemala, Egypt, South Korea, India, Iran and Berlin, Germany.
 He has published software and book reviews for the South Central Music Bulletin for which he was also the music graphics editor.

 Richard is currently a Senior Lecturer of Music at Texas State University-San Marcos.
 His teaching duties include Composition, Electronic Composition, Music Technology, and Humanities.
 He also directs the Texas State Mysterium for New Music Ensemble.